victorliu-sq/PaperWriting/FlashSMP.md

 First of all, the two problems mentioned above will be exacerated when implmented on GPU.
 CPUs are better at handling irregular memory access patterns due to their more flexible memory hierarchy and caching mechanisms.
 GPUs, on the other hand,  are optimized for regular, contiguous memory access patterns to maximize memory throughput.
 Irregular memory accesses lead to poor memory performance on GPUs because they cannot fully leverage their high-bandwidth memory architecture in such scenarios.

-Both parallel GS and McVitie-Wilson (MW) algorithms utilize atomic compare-and-swap (CAS) operations to safely update the suitor status of women during the proposal process.
-GPUs, with their large number of parallel units, experience high contention when multiple threads attempt to perform atomic operations simultaneously.
-This contention significantly slows down the execution, as threads often need to retry operations multiple times due to conflicts, undermining the potential speedup from parallel execution.

 In addition, the need for frequent and coordinated synchronization makes GPUs less efficient for implementing the parallel GS algorithm.
 The parallel Gale-Shapley (GS) algorithm requires global synchronization across multiple threads to ensure the correct redistribution of unmarried men among threads for load balancing.
 GPUs are not well-suited for global synchronization because it involves significant overhead and latency, disrupting the parallel execution flow and leading to performance degradation.